A broken heart that never mended and a man who would give anything for the woman he loves, even if it means suffering his own heartache.

 Chad Thompson sees the heartache Jennie hides from the world.
-Despite the chemistry he and Jennie always fight against, Chad vows to keep their relationship friendly.
-Anything more would hurt Jennie and Chad knows he can't cause her more pain.
+Despite the chemistry he and Jennie always fight against, he vows to keep their relationship friendly.
+Anything more would hurt Jennie, and Chad can’t bring himself to cause her more pain.

-Negotiation Tactics is book four of the Sutton Capital Series, but it can be read as a stand alone novel.
+Heartwarming romance meets heart-stopping suspense in the Sutton Capital Series.
+Negotiation Tactics is the fourth book in Lori Ryan's wildly popular Sutton Capital Series, but it can be read as a stand-alone book.

 Chad woke to searing pain in his chest as he gulped air, trying to fill his lungs.
 He squeezed his eyes shut and battled to clear the fog from his head and slow his heart rate.
 His body stilled as he listened to the sounds around him: the sound of traffic on the street below his window and the hum of his air conditioner kicking off as it reached the designated temperature.
 Chad shook his head and forced his eyes open.
 He was in his bedroom in New Haven, Connecticut, in his bed with the navy blue sheets and mahogany headboard.
 Above him was the familiar crack on the ceiling that he always meant to fix but never remembered unless he was in bed staring up at it.
 His flat-screen television, mounted on the wall, ran static.
 His laptop lay on the bed next to him where he’d abandoned it for sleep the night before.READ MORE